 Voter ID for elections

-You will need to bring photo ID to your local polling station to vote at the upcoming elections on Thursday 4 May 2023.
+You will need to bring photo ID to your local polling station to vote at the elections.

 Which forms of ID can I use to vote?

 You may already have a form of photo ID that is acceptable.
 You can use any of the following:

 - Certain concessionary travel cards

 - Identity card with PASS mark (Proof of Age Standards Scheme)

 - Biometric Immigration document

 - Certain national identity cards

 For more information on which forms of photo ID will be accepted, visit electoralcommission.org.uk or call their helpline on 0800 328 0280.